Most of us experience moments of reflection, contemplation or meditation almost every day - we just call it something else.

 How do we achieve focussed attention?

-Well, we all know how to focus our attention on an easy or story we are writing, or of solving a mathematical problem or of working to a deadline.
+Well, we all know how to focus our attention on an esayy or story we are writing, or of solving a mathematical problem or of working to a deadline.

 But how many of us know how to focus our attention on the contents of our minds?

-We do so by the expedient of using our conscious mind to override our subconscious breathing process for short periods of time and then to practice various exercises of the mind in order to quieten the mind and to manage our thoughts.
-In this way, through long hours of practice, we can learn to manage our emotions and to find a perspective on our lives that can eliminate sufferings of the self.
+We do so by the expedient of using our conscious mind to override our subconscious breathing process for short periods of time and then to practice various exercises of the brain in order to quieten the mind and to manage our thoughts.
+In this way, we can learn to manage our emotions and to find a perspective on our lives that can begin to eliminate sufferings of the self.